folio-org/okapi/doc/guide.md

 the scenes.
 When enabling the module, Okapi also POSTed a message to its `/_/tenant` interface, and the module could have done some initialization there.
-Since our test module is so simple, it does not need anything fancy, so all it does it post a message in the log, which you may catch flying past on the screen where Okapi is running.
-It should say something like
+Since our test module is so simple, it does not need anything fancy, so all it does is post a message in the log, which you may catch flying past on the screen where Okapi is running.
+It should say something like:
 ```
 POST request to okapi-test-module tenant service for tenant testlib
 ```